andyeske/How-to-CAD-Inventor/README.md

 ### Session 4: Sweeping through the courts!
 (Thursday, January 15)

-**Objective:** In this session, we’ll explore two very powerful NX tools, through curves and through curves mesh.
+**Objective:** In this session, we’ll explore two very powerful Inventor tools, through curves and through curves mesh.
 These tools allow us to create complicated looking geometries, like the body of a 747 or the surface of an apple.
 Session 4’s goals include:
 * Learning how to the through curves command.
 * Continuing to master previously explored tools, such as revolve, linear/circular patterns and plane creation.